TechpriestEnginseer/Community-Patch-Events-Development/Hokath Events/UniqueEvents/readme.txt

 Scientific Dominance - req academy, research lab, get tech, culture and gold on acad Blitzkrieg - req trainstation & modern & manufactory, blitz

+Germany has rounded bonuses to CS subsystem.
+Sending trade routes to CS's of course obviates one of the main drawbacks of largescale warfare.
+Germany's bonuses take a while to kick in, so I wanted the more active choices to kick in early on and spice things up.
+The mid game choices are boosts to culture and gold (like the UA), solidifying your position to... take over the world, as Blitzkrieg comes in with the UU (panzer) to wage the sort of large scale conflict we all know and love.

 --Morocco--Men of Tamazgha
-berber tribes - req nat epic, req 1 oasis, mountain and desert +food+culture arabesque, zellige - req academy & art guild, pay gold, +2 culture on temples, academy, holy site black guard - req couthouse, req war, capital defence promo and -crime rate barbary pirates - req harbor and navigation, gift of the pharoh type promo, gold from harbor, crime increase casablanca - kasbah, losing money, mountains +tourism, hotel +gold
+berber tribes - req nat epic, req 1 oasis, mountain and desert +food+culture arabesque, zellige - req academy & art guild, pay gold, +2 culture on temples, academy, holy site black guard - req couthouse, req war, req renaissance, capital defence promo and -crime rate barbary pirates - req harbor and navigation, req industrial, gift of the pharoh type promo, gold&prod from harbor, crime increase casablanca - kasbah, losing money, mountains +tourism, hotel +gold

+Morocco naturally very broad bonuses, this made life difficult.
+They promote receiving trade routes and defending your cities.
+Kasbah dont care about where they are placed.
+I wanted to emphasise the ballsy placement of trade hubs in inhospitable terrain like deserts and mountain ranges (the terrain of morocco) that I think is unique to the civ.
+Hence choices 1 and 6.
+Choices 4 and 5 are based around war, firstly a strongly defensive choice and then later the more aggressive choice, which removes one of the bonuses from the previous (happiness boost).
+Choice 3 is a culture boost that can be scaled by a broad range of systems: wide, tall and religious, and boosts to great person improvements scale well when enemy heartlands are conquered later on.

 --China--The Dragon Throne
-warring states - req war minor, req chivalry, obs indust., temp POLICY_MERCHANT_NAVY tea pavillion - req opera house and gold, +food opera house, 3 sources of tea oracle bones - req archaeology, herbalist, temple, holysite, landmark +faith+gold+tourism, +illiteracy boxer rebellion - req ideo, req war, anarchy, free unit, free monastery cultural revolution - req postmodern, req min nat pop, cost culture, anarchy, pop loss, gain +8% to gold/prod/science/food from factories
+warring states - req war minor, req chivalry, obs indust., temp POLICY_MERCHANT_NAVY tea pavillion - req opera house and gold, +food opera house, 3 sources of tea oracle bones - req archaeology, herbalist, temple, holysite +faith+food+culture, +illiteracy boxer rebellion - req ideo, req war, anarchy, free unit, free monastery cultural revolution - req postmodern, req min nat pop, cost culture, anarchy, pop loss, gain +8% to gold/prod/science/food from factories

+China naturally has bonuses to tall play, WLTKD and Golden Ages.
+I didn't want to go overboard on the WLTKD and GA boosts, so they are not seen here, since I think it is a bit boring to have a civ revolve purely around those systems.
+The first two choices promote tall play, with Exploitation policy giving a big boost to farms (p.s.
+I loved the tea pavillion :'( )
+Birthing prophets to trigger to UA is a must, so I felt there was a place for some faith bonuses, as well as the transition to a wider style a la China IRL that naturally occurs when the cho ko nu have been let loose for a while.
+Choice 5 especially supports this expansion.
+Choice 6 is then the steroid that turns China into a monster, but with a heavy initial cost.
+No victory type is promoted extensively.

 --Assyria--The Tablet of Destiny
 Sumerian Vultures - req war minor, monument +prod, Soldiers gain amphibious